-- Create a smoke-free zone that you can relax in.
-If others are smoking around you then you are likely to start again.
+- Create a smoke-free zone where you can relax.
+If others are smoking around you, then you are likely to start again.
 Have somewhere you can escape to when needed.

 - Write a quit smoking plan outlining your goals and reasons to stop smoking cigarettes.
 Refer to it often.